petuum/autodist/docs/usage/tutorials/docker.md

 git clone https://github.com/petuum/autodist.git
 ```

-Once we cloned the repository successfully we can build the Docker image with the provided Dockerfile.
+Once we have cloned the repository successfully we can build the Docker image with the provided Dockerfile.

 ```bash
 cd autodist